hrafnass/ANTv2/Qt/INSTALL_WIN.md

 ```
 ## 1.3 Other Qt-Versions:
 For other suitable Qt source code versions, you only have to change VERSION and the source code path to your code.

+## 2. Installation note:
+* Windows File Paths over 260 Characters:
+    * The Standard File Path length in Windows account for 260 Characters.
+You have to make sure that you don't come over this length.
+C:\Qt works for a normal Qt installation on Windows 10.
+If you use another, longer path the installation could fail.
+* Antivirus software:
+    * In the most times AV software should not make problems during the qt build.